jondubois/super-node-starter/README.md

 7. Linting your code while developing

 Linting is dealt with by eslint, jshint and tslint.
 There are config files for those in the repo.
-You should install editor plugins to do this easily and automatically for you as you code and save files, eg, for atom:
+You should install editor plugins to do this easily and automatically for you as you code and save files (e.g. for atom):

 ```sh
 apm install eslint